"The path to knowledge need not be traveled alone"

 - Attend class, take notes, and do your homework outside of your tutoring time--small group tutoring is a supplemental academic support, not a substitute for doing your own work

-- Bring your book, notes, graded work and tools to the tutoring sessions
+- Bring your book, notes, and questions to the tutoring sessions